 Apple launched the iPhone 11 back in September.
 Early in its life, the smartphone is selling big numbers.
 However, Cupertino wants to see sales increase dramatically with the iPhone 12 smartphone next year.

-In terms of the iPhone 11, the current series generation is performing well.
+In terms of the iPhone 11, the current series generation is performing well and has been receiving positive reviews.
 Certainly, sales are vastly improved over the disappointment of the iPhone Xs range.

 Looking ahead to the iPhone 12 smartphone series in 2020, Apple is betting on higher customer demand.
 Incidentally, the device may not be called the iPhone 12 as next year is an “s” year.